Donaldson lifts Yankees to opening win over Red Sox in 11th

 JUDGE-MENT DAY

-New York star Aaron Judge let his deadline pass for a long-term contract.
+New York star Aaron Judge let his deadline for a long-term contract pass.
 Judge, who said he will not negotiate during the season, went 2 for 5, including a two-out double in the ninth off Hansel Robles.
 He was stranded when Stanton struck out for the fourth time.

 STAN-TONIAN